knaveightt/st-knaveightt-void/README.md

 - A copy of the source directory was created and used for the actual patching
 - Patches were downloaded to a common directory (see *Patch List* section above)
 - Patches were applied using `patch -Np1 -i <input_patch_name>` in the patched source directory
+    - font2 patch specifics:
+        - changed the font and font2 pointers in the config.def.h file to desired font name
 	- Xresources patch specifics:
 		- updated defaultfg, defaultbg, defaultcs, defaultrcs to map to the correct &colorname array value, mapping to the correct Xresources element
 	- boxdraw patch specifics: none
-	- defaultfontsize specifics:
+	- defaultfontsize specifics: none
-		- none really, however I updated the font in the config.def.h file to Inconsolata Nerd Font
 	- anysize patch specifics: none
 - A final *overall* patch was created using `diff -Np1 <original_source_dir> <patched_source_dir> > <diff_file_Name>`
 - The final *overall* patch is what is included in this repo.
 Follow the *Usage* section for installation instructions